TheSos/allegrojs/README.md

 ### Who is jAllegro for?

-I hope for jAllegro to be a tool prefectly suitable for absolute beginners, who never had experience using game engines, such as I was when I started in Allegro, but it is also perfectly suitable for ewxperienced Javascript developers who are looking for a ligthweight solution, game jammers seeking for a RAD game making tool, developers looking for a non-OOP tool to create games and obviously, hard core old school classic Allegro nerds who somehow prevailed and want to coem back to usign it.
+I hope for jAllegro to be a tool perfectly suitable for absolute beginners, who never had experience using game engines, such as I was when I started in Allegro, but it is also perfectly suitable for experienced Javascript developers who are looking for a lightweight solution, game jammers seeking for a RAD game making tool, developers looking for a non-OOP tool to create games and obviously, hard core old school classic Allegro nerds who somehow prevailed and want to come back to using it.

 ### Where can I learn jAllegro?

 First up, read all of this README!
-Then, there are several placesd you can go to get documentation
+Then, there are several placed you can go to get documentation
 * Study [examples](http://jallegro.sos.gd/examples) to see how to use different functions of jAllegro
 * Check the neat and pretty [jAllegro function reference](http://jallegro.sos.gd/docs)
 * Check out the [jAllegro tutorial](http://jallegro.sos.gd/tutorial).